100mango/SwiftNotificationCenter/README.md

 	 SwiftNotificationCenter store the observer as a zeroing-weak reference.
 No crash and no need to `unregister` manually.

-It's simple, lghtweight and easy to use.
+It's simple, safe, lghtweight and easy to use for `one-to-many` communication.

 ##Usage